br0kend/react/docs/docs/accessibility.md

 - [WCAG - Understanding the Document Title Requirement](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-title.html)

-We can set this in React using the [React Document Title Component](https://github.com/gaearon/react-document-title).
+We can set this in Reacc using the [React Document Title Component](https://github.com/gaearon/reacc-document-title).

 ### Color contrast